 Highland Ghost Stories That’ll Give You The Chills

-We have all heard of Scotland’s haunted castles, but here we have found you three spooky Inverness ghost stories for you to give you the chills this Halloween…
+We have all heard of Scotland’s spooky castles.
+Below we have found you some spooky haunted Inverness ghost stories for you to give you the chills this Halloween…

 Eden Court Theatre